Private Empire cover art

 Steve Coll investigates the largest and most powerful private corporation in the United States, revealing the true extent of its power.
 ExxonMobil’s annual revenues are larger than the economic activity in the great majority of countries.
 In many of the countries where it conducts business, ExxonMobil’s sway over politics and security is greater than that of the United States embassy.
 In Washington, ExxonMobil spends more money lobbying Congress and the White House than almost any other corporation.
 Yet despite its outsized influence, it is a black box.

 The first hard-hitting examination of ExxonMobil, Private Empire is the masterful result of Coll’s indefatigable reporting.
-He draws here on more than 400 interviews, field reporting from the halls of Congress to the oil-laden swamps of the Niger Delta, more than 1,000 pages of previously classified U.S. documents obtained under the Freedom of Information Act, heretofore unexamined court records, and many other sources.
+He draws here on more than four hundred interviews; field reporting from the halls of Congress to the oil-laden swamps of the Niger Delta; more than one thousand pages of previously classified U.S. documents obtained under the Freedom of Information Act; heretofore unexamined court records; and many other sources.
 A penetrating, newsbreaking study, Private Empire is a defining portrait of ExxonMobil and the place of Big Oil in American politics and foreign policy.

 Listeners also enjoyed...